Photo of Shona O'Donovan

 Shona O'Donovan

 Shóna O’Donovan is an associate in the technology regulatory group in the London office.
-She advises clients, particularly in the technology industry, on a range of data protection, e-privacy and online content issues under EU, Irish and UK law.
+She advises clients, particularly in the technology industry, on a range of data protection, e-privacy, intermediary liability and online content issues under EU, UK, and Irish law.

 In her current role, Shóna gained experience on secondment to the data protection team of a global technology company.
 In a previous role, she spent seven months on secondment to the European data protection team of a global social media company.